Registered Nurse - Critical Care Nursing - 871

 Critical Care Nurses provide care to patients that are in critical condition.
 As a highly specialized role within a hospital, knowledge of a critical care nurse ranges from neuroscience to cardiovascular care, respiratory care and more.

-Designed for RNs and RPNs looking to prepare for a career in a critical care setting, or those currently employed in a critical care setting who wish to improve their knowledge and skills, this program combines both theory and hands-on practice to prepare you to function effectively in a critical care setting.
+Designed for RNs looking to prepare for a career in a critical care setting, or those currently employed in a critical care setting who wish to improve their knowledge and skills, this program combines both theory and hands-on practice to prepare you to function effectively in a critical care setting.

 This program will also help prepare you for the CNA Critical Care Nursing Certification Examination (opens new window).